top of page

 With all of the feverish fear and hatred of non-vaccinated children and their parents being whipped up in New Zealand right now, due to the Measles outbreak, by professionals who should know better, several mothers have been in contact with me asking for advice about how to safely vaccinate their babies and young children.

-This is a topic that I do not want to write about lest there be declared a religious fatwa upon my life.
+This is a topic that I don't want to write about lest there be declared a religious fatwa upon my life.

-All four of my children have had various vaccines, but each with great care to avoid potential side effects that can include lifelong autoimmune disorders, brain damage, paralysis and even death.
-They had only the vaccines I thought were absolutely necessary for their good health at the time.
-Adverse reactions to vaccines do exist but are seldom reported in such a way that they end up on an official database.
+All four of my children have had various vaccines, but each with great care to avoid potential side effects that can include lifelong autoimmune disorders, brain injury, paralysis, and even death.
+They had only the vaccines I thought were necessary for their good health at the time.
+Adverse reactions to vaccines do exist but are seldom reported so that they end up on an official database.
 Parents are right to be cautious to ensure the utmost safety for their precious child.

-Vaccine injuries do happen but they are very difficult to report most times.
-Here is an example of the kind of catastrophe that can happen and how the link with vaccines is largely ignored by those in charge:
+Vaccine injuries do happen, but they're difficult to report most times.
+Here's an example of the kind of catastrophe that can happen and how those in charge largely ignore the link with vaccines:

-Whether you decide to vaccinate your child for measles or not here is what you can do to improve your child's resistance to the ravages of diseases like measles:
+Whether you decide to vaccinate your child for measles or not, here's what you can do to improve your child's resistance to the ravages of diseases like measles:

-Ensure your child has generous stores of vitamin A, vitamin C, Zinc and Selenium
+Make sure your child has generous stores of vitamin A, vitamin C, Zinc, and Selenium

 The modern diet is woefully lacking in just about every nutrient other than sugar.
 This is especially so for the fat-soluble vitamins (A, D, E & K).
 The best sources of these vital nutrients are liver and egg yolk.
 Selenium and zinc are also lacking in modern diets and almost non-existent in New Zealand soils.
-From all of the testing I have done over the years, there is hardly a single New Zealander who is not lacking selenium and zinc (both are potent immune-boosters).
-Children are by far the most deficient in these nutrients and this is a reflection of their poor diets (instant noodles, rice wafers, nutrient-depleted chicken, baby food squeezies etc).
+From all of the testing I have done over the years, there's hardly a single New Zealander who isn't lacking selenium and zinc (both are potent immune-boosters).
+Children are by far the most deficient in these nutrients, and this reflects their poor diets (instant noodles, rice wafers, nutrient-depleted chicken, baby food, squeezies, etc).

 The safest and most effective way to get these nutrients into the body and into tissue storage is to dribble them in via foods and supplements every day at a rate that is a little higher than the estimated daily need.
 It is not safe to mega-dose with these vitamins and minerals unless under supervision such as during a medical emergency.

-All of these nutrients are immune-boosters and are particularly protective against yeast, viral and fungal infections.
+All of these nutrients are immune-boosters and are particularly protective against yeast, viral, and fungal infections.
 Low levels of these nutrients may result in vaccine failure or short-lived immunity.
-They will reduce the severity of symptoms if infected, such that they will be mild rather than life-threatening.
+They'll reduce the severity of symptoms if infected, such that they'll be mild rather than life-threatening.

 Good nutrition does not prevent diseases such as measles.
 Good nutrition reduces the symptoms.
 A very healthy person may contract and get over an infection without even realising it, or the symptoms may be mild.